Electroactive polymer: History

 In the early 1990s, ionic polymer-metal composites (IPMCs) were developed and shown to exhibit electroactive properties far superior to previous EAPs.
 The major advantage of IPMCs was that they were able to show activation (deformation) at voltages as low as 1 or 2 volts.
 This is orders of magnitude less than any previous EAP.
 Not only was the activation energy for these materials much lower, but they could also undergo much larger deformations.
 IPMCs were shown to exhibit anywhere up to 380% strain, orders of magnitude larger than previously developed EAPs.

 In 1999, Yoseph Bar-Cohen proposed the Armwrestling Match of EAP Robotic Arm Against Human Challenge.
 This was a challenge in which research groups around the world competed to design a robotic arm consisting of EAP muscles that could defeat a human in an arm wrestling match.
 The first challenge was held at the Electroactive Polymer Actuators and Devices Conference in 2005.
 Another major milestone of the field is that the first commercially developed device including EAPs as an artificial muscle was produced in 2002 by Eamex in Japan.
 This device was a fish that was able to swim on its own, moving its tail using an EAP muscle.
 But the progress in practical development has not been satisfactory.

 DARPA-funded research in the 1990s at SRI International and led by Ron Pelrine developed an electroactive polymer using silicone and acrylic polymers; the technology was spun off into the company Artificial Muscle in 2003, with industrial production beginning in 2008.
 In 2010, Artificial Muscle became a subsidiary of Bayer MaterialScience.

 Types

-EAP can have several configurations, but are generally divided in two principal classes: Dielectric and Ionic.
+EAPs can have several configurations, but are generally divided in two principal classes: Dielectric and Ionic.